-Our experienced personal injury attorneys specialize in Raleigh truck accident claims and can handle legal matters so you can heal.
-They'll take the process of filing claims with the insurance company or arguing your case in court.
-The attorney specializing in truck accidents will investigate your case and gather evidence, including:
+Our experienced 18-wheeler accident attorney specializes in Raleigh truck accident claims and can handle legal matters so you can heal.
+We will take the process of filing claims with the insurance company or arguing your case in court.
+Your personal injury attorney, specializing in truck accidents, will investigate your case and gather evidence, including:

 In addition to any records demonstrating loss, you should compile all medical bills and other expenses associated with the injury.
 You'll need to allow your truck accident lawyer to handle all the negotiations to secure a fair settlement.
 The trucking accident attorney will also propose court proceedings if the insurance companies are unwilling to reach a settlement agreement.

 Trucking accidents are a major safety concern in North Carolina, with the state experiencing 273,573 commercial vehicle crashes in 2020.
 The North Carolina Department of Transportation (NCDOT) collects comprehensive statewide statistical information on these crashes, and according to their data, more than 69,000 of these collisions resulted in injury.
 In contrast, 1,523 resulted in one or more fatalities.
 Wake County had the second-highest rate of commercial motor vehicle accidents in the state with 28,714 crashes.